We're sorry for the inconvenience...

 Since 1950, India has been a federated republic administered by a democratic parliamentary government.
 It is a multicultural, multilingual, and multiethnic society.
 The population of India increased from 361 million in 1951 to 1.211 billion in 2011.
 During the same period, its nominal per capita income climbed from US$64 to US$1,498 per year, and its literacy rate improved from 16.6 percent to 74 percent.
 India has grown from a relatively impoverished nation in 1951 to a fast-growing major economy and a powerhouse for information technology services, with an increasing middle class.
 It has a space program that includes multiple extraterrestrial missions that are either planned or accomplished.
 Indian films, music, and spiritual teachings are becoming more important in worldwide society.
 India has significantly decreased its poverty rate, albeit at the expense of expanding economic disparity.
 India is a nuclear-weapons state with substantial military spending.
 It has had unsolved issues with its neighbors, Pakistan and China, over Kashmir since the mid-twentieth century.
 Gender inequality, child hunger, and growing levels of air pollution are among the socioeconomic difficulties that India confronts.
 With four biodiversity hotspots, India's territory is megadiverse.
 Its forest cover accounts for 21.7 percent of its total area.
 India's wildlife, which has always been treated with tolerance in Indian culture, is preserved in these forests and elsewhere.

-Employees are entitled to a total of 15 paid holiday days each year.
+Full time employees are entitled to a total of 15 paid holiday days each year.
 The full number of vacation days that can be rolled forward to the next year is 30.

 Republic Day, Independence Day, and Ghandi Jayanti are three national holidays on which companies must close.
 Furthermore, each region has its own set of public holidays that are celebrated.